 In the interest of safety for our staff and our patients, Associated Plastic Surgeons has been following the progression of Coronavirus (COVID-19) in the United States.
 The health of our staff and our patients is the top priority for Associated Plastic Surgeons.
 We have implemented recommendations and best practices from the CDC, federal and local government, and our physicians to gradually re-open our practice to see patients for the types of appointments and procedures we are now allowed to offer.
-All appointments in our Med Spa has been cancelled through May 15th.
-Med Spa appointments will continue starting May 18th.
 You will see some changes the next time you visit our practice as we all fight this virus together.
 Below is a list of processes and protocols we have put in place for the foreseeable future.

 Visiting Our Office:

 - We kindly ask that all visitors wear a mask.
 Please bring a mask from home.
 If you didn’t bring a mask from home one will be provided to you.

 - Visitors are limited to one per person unless is a minor accompanied by their parents/legal guardian.

 - Screening of every patient will happen when you check-in at the front desk including a screening questionnaire and temperature checks for all visitors.
 You may be asked to reschedule if you show symptoms.

 - Temperature checks will be done at the front desk using a no-touch temporal infrared thermometer.
 Any patient that answers Yes to a screening question, or has a temperature of over 99 degrees may be asked to reschedule and contact their physician immediately.

 - We have always maintained the highest standards of infection control which is our foundation to prevent the spread of any contagious virus, infection, or disease.
 We disinfect all common areas in our office throughout the day, and all areas of our procedure rooms are disinfected after each patient.

 - Clients and staff will be encouraged to continue to practice social distancing.